Find Fun Things To Do Every Day In L.A.

-All along the PCH are creeks and canyons with amazing trails and unimaginable views of both the mountains and ocean that will make you forget you are just 10 minutes away from the city.
+All along the PCH are creeks and canyons with amazing trails and unimaginable views of both the mountains and ocean that will make you forget you're just 10 minutes away from the city.
 Will Rogers, Topanga, Solstice Canyon, Escondido Canyon Waterfall, and Vasquez Rocks are great places to clear your mind (and lungs) and far less visited than the Hollywood sign or Griffith Park.

 The rooftops in Downtown Los Angeles may not be the best place to dance but the Standard Rooftop and Perch are the perfect place for a drink and socializing with dynamic young professionals.
 You will also find a great selection of bars, venues, and clubs on Sunset including the House of Blues, XIV, or Hyde.
-Closest to the beaches, there are a couple of fun clubs on Santa Monica, Arizona, and Wilshire right off the Third Street Promenade.
+Closest to the beaches are a couple of fun clubs on Santa Monica, Arizona, and Wilshire right off the Third Street Promenade.
 On Main Street in Santa Monica, you will find a younger crowd in the general area of the Basement Tavern and O’Brien’s Irish Pub.

-- Sailing February 2019-more itineraries below
+- Sailing 3/1/20 - see all itineraries below

-Carnival Imagination | 4-Nt Baja Mexico Cruise
+Carnival Imagination | 4-Night Cruise to Mexico from LA

-- Sailing May 2019-more itineraries below
+- Sailing 3/16/20 - see all itineraries below

 - 10% off shore excursions